 - To collect information on the impact of our grants and report how our charitable funds have been used in pursuit of our objectives and public benefit.

-Collecting information which tells us more about the people who support us about the Charity
+Collecting information which tells us more about the people who support us

 We collect and analyse information about individuals, or groups of individuals, by combining the data you provide with data we obtain from other sources and carrying out analysis in order to gain a better understanding of our supporters, inform our fundraising strategy and target our communications more effectively and appropriately.